 Video & Stills

 Many hunters labor over choosing between video and still images.
-The stills allow for magnification and show antler size exceedly well.
-Video includes motion and reveals the movement of the animal.
-Where it came from, where it went, and sounds from the surroundings.
+The stills allow for magnification and show antler size exceedingly well.
+Video includes motion and reveals the movement of the animal: where it came from, where it went, and sounds from the surroundings.
 The new Stealth Cam camera offers a “combo” setting in which it will do both.
-In addition, you can adjust the length of the video clips from the standard “10-second” up to three full minutes.
+In addition, you can adjust the length of the video clips from the standard “10-second” up to 3 full minutes.

 Stealth Cam Features